TACC/agavepy/docs/authentication.rst

 Authenticating with Tapis
 #########################

-To interact with the Tapis APIs, you will need an Tapis platform account, an Oauth API client (created using your account credentials), and an access/refresh token pair (created using your Oauth client).
+To interact with the Tapis APIs, you will need a Tapis platform account, an Oauth API client (created using your account credentials), and an access/refresh token pair (created using your Oauth client).